kambei/obsidian2anytype/README.md

 5. **Tag Extraction**:
    - Extracts Obsidian tags (e.g., `#tag`, `#tag/subtag`) from markdown content
+   - Recognizes tags at start of line, after whitespace, or standalone (not embedded in words)
    - Adds tags to frontmatter as YAML objects (key-value pairs where key and value are the same)
-   - Skips tags inside code blocks
+   - Skips tags inside code blocks and inline code
    - Merges with existing tags if present
+   - Debug logging shows which tags are found in each file

 6. **File Inclusion**:
    - Includes all markdown files (`.md`, `.markdown`)